GalacticalEdge/Python-Arcade-Rocket-Game/README.md

 A simple game made in Python Arcade where the player dodges asteroids.

 # Why did I upload this?
 I made game for a computer science class project, and I feel like this shows the best of my efforts.
-This is why I thought about uploading this to Github.
+This is why I uploaded this to Github.

 # Will I ever update this?
 I'm not sure about that, but if I feel like I could make additional improvements to this project, then I probably will.